joseph-flinn/site/frontend/posts/innovation-and-portfolio-management.md

 policy?

 Leaders must be wary of any of these questions being answered with intuition rather than data.
-Project selection through emotions or politics is symptom of an immature product development system (Kahn p.160).
+Project selection through emotions or politics is a symptom of an immature product development system (Kahn p.160).
 Customers must be extensively interviewed through the entire process to make sure that their needs are being met.
 Not understanding the customer or the market is the number one reason that new products fail (Cooper, p.35).